mattermost/docs/source/deployment/cluster.rst

 .. note::

   This document applies to Mattermost Server version 4.0 and later.
-For previous versions, see :doc:`cluster-archive`.
+For previous versions, see :doc:`cluster-310`.

 .. contents::